gprasanthi9/Debug-Squad-Seafile/Assurance-Cases.md

 4. - E4: [Seafile Forum Update] The available information in the [Forum](https://forum.seafile.com/t/seafile-8-0-x-with-webdav-and-2fa/17716).
      - shows that Seafile latest version supports 2FA to prentent unauthorized access to the shared files

-#### 2.1.2 Unavailable/Insufficient Evidence
-1. All the evidences for this claim are available

-### 2.2
-erik your evidence found and not found

 ### 2.3 File Upload/Download Security